Skip to contents

 1. Authored card from scratch

-Use this when you know the compact interaction you want.
+Reach for this when you already know the small interaction you want.

 app <- mcp_app(